Male and female ultramarathon competitors crossing finish line

 • Sweat rate

-During the session, you’ll exercise in a hot environment to elevate your deep body temperature to approximately 38.5°C. Your temperature will be maintained at this level for approximately 60 minutes.
+You’ll exercise in a hot environment to elevate your deep body temperature to approximately 38.5°C. Your temperature will be maintained at this level for approximately 60 minutes.

 You’ll exercise either running on a treadmill or cycling in an environmental chamber where the ambient conditions are controlled at 40°C and 50% Relative Humidity (RH) – although we can simulate the heat and humidity conditions of the location where you'll do your challenge.